Welcome to the land of friendly faces, fresh flavors, fabulous treasure-hunting, and high-flying fun

 Cruise top-notch vintage shops, take on ziplines, a ropes course, and water slides, or tour a historic farm and winery

 If your idea of a perfect afternoon includes hunting antiques, collectibles, memorabilia and curated vintage finds, Arroyo Grande boasts a remarkable selection of shops.
 For antique toys, kitchenware, dishes, furniture, books, jewelry and clocks, Branch Street Antiques offers a tucked-away downstairs shop.
 A Glance Into The Past Antiques occupies a large warehouse on East Branch Street, chock full of antique artwork, signs, dishware, linens, dolls, and toys.
 (Be sure to check out the wall of Hot Wheels cars!)
 Just off Heritage Square Park, Green Vase Antiques is a restored home built in 1886, housing a curated collection of vintage goods and antique pieces.
 And at the corner of Bridge and Branch Streets, Village Vintage specializes in hip vintage pieces with a modern sensibility.
-Before or after this visit, be sure to stop in across the street at Doc Burnstein’s flagship ice cream parlor for a treat to keep your energy up.

 If you’re looking for a high-flying afternoon, a trip out to Lopez Lake is in order.
 Drive east on Branch Street (which becomes Huasna Road and then Lopez Drive) for 14 minutes, and discover the Lopez Lake State Recreation Area, with the Mustang Waterslides and Vista Lago Adventure Park.
 Mustang Waterslides features two waterslides totaling 1,200 feet of curves and berms, a halfpipe that drops 38 feet, and a large kiddie pool.
 Three zip lines, a free-fall quick jump, and ropes courses for varying levels of ability also await at the Vista Lago Adventure Park.
 Situated just across the street from each other in the Lopez Lake Recreation Area, these two parks make for a fun and challenging afternoon.
 (Note that Mustang Waterslides and Vista Lago Adventure Park are seasonal attractions available Memorial Day through Labor Day annually.)
 When you’re through thrill-seeking, head back to the Village for a beer and snacks at Humdinger Brewing.